 At Vespers yesterday morning the antiphons and psalms of Saturday were sung.
 The chapter was proper to the Sunday and the Office hymn was Audi, benigne Conditor.
 After the collect of the Sunday the Suffrage of the Saints was sung.
 At Compline the Dominical preces were sung.

 At Mattins the invitatory is, as on the previous Sundays of Lent, Non sit vobis and the Office hymn is Ex more.
 The antiphons given in the Psalter for Sundays are used.
 In the first nocturn the lessons are from Exodus and the story of Moses and the Burning Bush.
 In the second nocturn the lessons are from the writings of St. Basil the Great on fasting and in the third nocturn the lessons are a homily of St. Augustine on St. John's Gospel.
 At Lauds the antiphons, Tunc acceptabis etc., are proper to the Sunday and the second scheme of Psalms sung (50, 117, 62, the canticle Benedictus es, 148).
 The chapter is proper to the Sunday and hymn is O sol salutis.
 After the collect of the Sunday the Suffrage of the Saints is sung.

 At Prime and the Hours the antiphons, Accepit ergo etc., are proper to the Sunday.
-At Prime the psalms are 92, 99 (displaced from Lauds) and the first two stanzas of 118.
-The Dominical preces are sung and the short lesson is Quaerite Dominum.
+At Prime the psalms are 92, 99 (displaced from Lauds) and the first two divisi of Ps.
+118. The Dominical preces are sung and the short lesson is Quaerite Dominum.